-Three things standing between you
+Three things stand between you

 and a winning GTM strategy.